New UK Capital Gains Tax regime unsettles investors

 Some 13% of property investors are ‘extremely concerned’ about the impact of the changes, with many investors saying they will seek expert external advice given the complexity of the situation at play.
 In fact, 22% have either already consulted, or are planning to consult, with advisers on how to properly manage the change.

-“With the new CGT regime presenting a fundamental shift in the international property investment landscape, we’re seeing an increasing number of clients turn to us to discuss what exactly the changes mean for them and their investments,” Jon Barratt, head of real estate at Intertrust, commented.
+“With the new UK Capital Gains Tax regime presenting a fundamental shift in the international property investment landscape, we’re seeing an increasing number of clients turn to us to discuss what exactly the changes mean for them and their investments,” Jon Barratt, head of real estate at Intertrust, commented.

 He added: “With 40% of investors having maintained or increased their allocations to UK property over the last 12 months, the UK has continued to be one of the most popular destinations for overseas capital.
 Whether the UK retains its appeal over the next year remains to be seen.
 This change to CGT is just one more area of uncertainty in a market already exposed to the unknown outcomes of Brexit.”